IndrekHaav/wgmon-edgeos/README.md

 ## Requirements

  1. An EdgeRouter, obviously.
 The script will not work on just any Linux system with WireGuard (except maybe [VyOS](https://vyos.io/), since [it and EdgeOS are related](https://blog.vyos.io/versions-mystery-revealed)).
-The script was tested on an ER-4 and ER-Lite with v2 firmware.
+The script has been tested on an ER-4 and ER-Lite with v2 firmware.
  2. WireGuard installed and configured.
 If not, go [here](https://github.com/WireGuard/wireguard-vyatta-ubnt) to get started.

 ## Usage